shlomif/fc-solve/fc-solve/source/README.txt

 AD KH 6C 2H 3D 2S
 -----------------------

+Starting from Freecell Solver 3.14.x, a stack can also start with a leading colon (":").
+This is to allow input from states as output by Freecell Solver using the -p option.

 You can specify the contents of the freecells by prefixing the line with "FC:".
 For example: